NTC Senec

 NTC Senec (Národné tréningové centrum Senec) is a football training center of the Slovak Football Association and a multi-use stadium in Senec, Slovakia.
-It is currently used mostly for football matches and is the home ground of MŠK Senec.
-The stadium holds 3,264 people.
+It is currently used mostly for football matches and is the home ground of MŠK Senec and is occasionally used as a training ground for the Slovakia national football team.
+The stadium holds approximately 3,264 people.